-With New South Wales in the grip of one of the worst bushfire seasons in living memory, a number of support services have been established by the Federal and State governments to assist those impacted.
+A number of support services have been established by the Federal and State governments to assist those impacted by bushfires.
 Although the City of Ryde local government area has not been directly affected by the recent bushfires to date, we know that many of our community have family members impacted and/or may have other homes located in bushfire-affected areas.

 The NSW Government has a number of grants and one-off payments available to individuals and families who have lost their properties or whose properties have been severely damaged, as well as business owners directly affected by bushfires.
 Housing assistance is also available to support people via temporary accommodation.

 More information on these grants and payments is available on the NSW Office of Emergency Management's Disaster assistance for individuals page.

 A disaster welfare assistance line has also been established on 1800 018 444 to provide information to those impacted by the bushfire crisis about the help available to them.

 In addition, the Federal Government is providing assistance to those who have lost income or have been adversely affected as a direct result of the bushfires via the Disaster Recovery scheme.